Thursday, 28 June 2018

 A woman stopped obligingly, but she was not going to Vic-le-Comte, and we realised that the road we were on was in fact only a feeder road for the autoroute.

-Disconsolately we returned to town and wandered about in a beautiful park, where workers were tending the beds.
+Disconsolately we returned to town and wandered about in the beautiful central park, where workers were tending the beds.

-We sat down on a bench just as the watering system sprang to life, which gave the workers a moment of good-natured amusement, and as it was a hot day, we were happy to have a shower.
+We sat down on a bench just as the watering system sprang to life, giving us a drenching and the workers a moment of innocent enjoyment.
+As the day was already hot, we were happy to have a shower.

 The remainder of the wait was spent pleasantly at a bar near the cathedral, but we were relieved when the promised train actually turned up, and transported us effortlessly back to Longues.